Ad network settings

-The term ad network refers to webpages that participate in the Yandex Advertising Network or in ad exchanges, where ads are displayed according to the content of the site or the interests of the user.
+The term ad network refers to webpages that participate in the Yandex Advertising Network or in ad exchanges, where ads are displayed according to site content or user interests.

-To get the most out of ad placement in the ad networks, it's recommended that you create a separate ad campaign.
-Taking some time to set this up can help you effectively control your ad budget, as well as noticeably increase your return in the ad networks.
+To get the most out of your ad network placements, we recommend you create a separate ad campaign.
+Setting up a separate campaign is not difficult and can help you control your ad budget and noticeably increase your return on network ads.

-If you chose impressions "On all sites" or "Only in ad networks" in the strategy settings, then the Settings in ad networks section will be available for you in the ad campaign settings.
-The optimal settings are enabled by default, but can be altered if necessary.
+If you choose to serve your ads on all sites in your strategy settings, then you'll have access to the Settings in ad networks section in your ad campaign settings.
+The optimal settings are set by default, but can be altered if necessary.

-You don't set the exact level of expenditure, but the value that the system will aim to achieve.
-For example, actual costs can be higher if you are using too loose keywords on a small advertising budget: your budget may end before you'll receive a satisfying amount of traffic from the search results.
-Typically, within seven days, the actual costs will not exceed the set level of expenditure by more than 10%.
-For instance, if the weekly campaign budget is 100,000 rubles, and 70% of the total expenditure has been allocated to pay for content site clicks, then in most cases the actual costs will not exceed 77,000 rubles a week.
+The system will not distribute your expenses in the exact ratio you set, but it will attempt to get as close as possible.
+For example, the actual percent may be higher if your keywords are too general and you have a small advertising budget.
+In that case, your budget may run out before you get enough clicks from search results.
+Usually within seven days, your actual costs will not exceed the expenditure limit you set by more than 30%.
+For instance, if your weekly campaign budget is 100,000 rubles, and 70% of your budget has been allocated to pay for content site clicks, then in most cases your actual expense will not exceed 91,000 rubles per week.

-The maximum CPC for ad network clicks is set as a percentage of the maximum search CPC.
-Please note that there will only be a CPC limit for search if you are using a manual strategy or limited your CPC under the automatic strategy (“Weekly budget: Maximum conversion”, “Average CPA”, “Average return on investment”, “Weekly click package”).
+The bid for a click from a network is set as a percentage of the bid for search.
+Please note that the bid for search will be limited only if you are using a manual strategy or if you limited your bid in one of the automatic strategies (“Average CPA”, “Average return on investment”, “Weekly budget”, “Weekly click package”).

-Limiting CPC is possible only if you have selected a strategy with manual bid management.
+You can only limit your bids if you select a strategy with manual bid management.

 The cost per click for ads displayed in the ad networks varies depending on the site where the ad is shown.
-The maximum cost per click that you enter is multiplied by the site's quality coefficient.
+The bid that you enter is multiplied by the website quality coefficient.
 The quality coefficient is calculated using statistical information about user behavior beginning after they click-through from the website to the advertiser's site.
-Two parameters are analyzed for each site using Yandex.Metrica: the "depth" of the visit to the advertised site, and the conversion rate (i.e. the percent of visitors who achieved the goals set by the advertiser.)
-The initial coefficient value for every website is 0.7 (70% of the maximum price).
+Two parameters are analyzed for each site using Yandex.Metrica: the "depth" of the user's session, and the conversion rate (i.e. the percent of users who achieved the goals set by the advertiser.)
+The initial coefficient value for every website is 0.7 (70% of the maximum CPC).
 While data is being collected, the coefficient can waver within the range of 0.5 to 1.0.

-Please remember when you set your bid for ad networks impressions, that the probability of your ad being displayed on such sites increases with your CPC.
+When you manually set your bid for ad networks impressions, keep in mind that the probability of your ad being served on a site increases in proportion with your bid.
 Target audience coverage depends entirely on the budget percentage you decide to allocate to ad networks.
-Therefore, by limiting impressions in the ad networks, you lose some of your target audience.
+Therefore, if you limit impressions in the ad networks, you will lose some of your target audience.

-You can use Yandex.Metrica to determine how effective your ad campaign is, the cost of each visitor, and analyze the depth of sessions for visitors directed from ad networks.
+You can use Yandex.Metrica to determine how effective your ad campaign is, how much each targeted user cost, and what the quality of your traffic is.